MPourjam/MSD-Documents/docs/source/Registration/organism_submit.rst

     :class: org_registration_scsh

-After clicking on *Upload Organisms* you'll be shown a message and redirected to :ref:`Dataset Register`.
+After clicking on *Upload Organisms* you will be shown a message and redirected to :ref:`Dataset Register`.
-By clicking on **Organisms** tab you can see your newly uploaded *oranisms*.
+In the **Organisms** newly uploaded *oranisms* will be shown.

 .. figure:: /media/Organism_View_Table.png